tomhendra/courses/14-fem-beginner/4-javascript-from-fundamentals-to-functional-js-v2/README.md

 var person = [];
 var plea = 'WouldShe';

-person[plea] = 'I would never!'; // Uncaught ReferenceError: plea is not defined person['plea'] = 'I would never, ever!'; // Adds property called plea. person[0] = 'Number works!'; // Adds property 0.
+person[0] = 'I was not in the Billiards room'; // Adds property at index 0. person[plea] = 'I would never!'; // Uncaught ReferenceError: plea is not defined person['plea'] = 'I would never, ever!'; // Adds property called plea.

-person; // [0: "Number works!", WouldShe: "I would never!", plea: "I would never, ever!"] person.length; // 1
+person; // [0: "I was not in the Billiards room", WouldShe: "I would never!", plea: "I would never, ever!"] person.length; // 1
 ```

-- Rules about objects and arrays:
+- **Rules regarding objects and arrays:**
   - Arrays are objects with methods attached.
-  - Properties can be assigned with dot or bracket (with quotes) notation.
+  - Properties can be assigned with dot or bracket notation (quotes are required for named properties using brackets).
   - Using dot notation coerces to a string whereas bracket notation doesn't.
-  - You cannot use dot notation to assign numeric properties to an array - it is invalid syntax and will return an `error`.
+  - You cannot use dot notation to assign index properties (numbers) to an array - it is invalid syntax and will return an `error`.
   - The `array.length` method only works with numeric properties (although they are coerced to strings).

 ### 2.4.
 Non-valid Characters